GoldenEye 007 (1997 video game): Design

 The team visited the studios of the GoldenEye film several times to collect photographs and blueprints of the sets.
 Eon Productions and MGM, the companies that control the James Bond films, granted the team a broad licence, and many levels were extended or modified to allow the player to participate in sequences not seen in the film.
 Although the reference material was used for authenticity, the team was not afraid to add to it to help the game design.
 John Woo films such as Hard Boiled influenced the visual effects and kinetic moments.
 Details such as bullet marks on walls, cartridge cases being ejected from guns, and objects exploding were part of the design.
 Hollis wanted players to receive a lot of feedback from the environment when they shot.

 The team considered implementing both on-rails and free-roaming modes because they did not know how the Nintendo 64 controller would work, and the game's gas plant location was modelled with a predetermined path in mind.
 A modified Sega Saturn controller was used for some early playtesting.
 The designers' initial priority was purely on the creation of interesting spaces; level design and balance considerations such as the placement of start and exit points, characters and objectives did not begin until this process was complete.
 According to Hollis, this unplanned approach gave many levels a realistic and non-linear feel, with several rooms having no direct relevance to a level.
+After completing the levels, the developers modelled around 40 James Bond gadgets that had been depicted in the films and attempted to find uses for them in each level.